Whatever You Love, You Are

-Whatever You Love, You Are is the fifth studio album by Australian trio, Dirty Three, which was released in March 2000.
-It won at the 2000 ARIA Music Awards for Best Alternative Release.
-Cover art is by their guitarist, Mick Turner.
-Australian musicologist, Ian McFarlane, felt that it showed "deep, rich, emotional musical vistas, and furthered the band’s connection to the music and approach of jazz great John Coltrane".
+Whatever You Love, You Are is the fifth studio album by Australian trio Dirty Three, released in March 2000.
+It won the 2000 ARIA Music Award for Best Alternative Release.
+The cover art was by the band's guitarist, Mick Turner.
+Australian musicologist Ian McFarlane wrote that the album showed "deep, rich, emotional musical vistas" and likened the band's music to that of John Coltrane.